-The following goals will spur actions to transform the energy patterns of California's largest energyconsuming sector-its commercial buildings.
+The following goals will spur actions to transform the energy patterns of California's largest energy consuming sector-its commercial buildings.

-Goal Goal Results 1.
-New construction will increasingly embrace zero net energy performance (including clean, distributed generation), reaching 100 percent penetration of new starts in 2030. • An increasing percentage of the 50-120 million sq.ft. per year of new commercial construction will be progressively more efficient and all new construction will be zero net energy by 2030.
-50 percent of existing buildings will be equivalent to zero net energy buildings by 2030 through achievement of deep levels of energy efficiency and clean distributed generation. • 250 million square feet (1/20 th of existing space) per year through 2030 reach deep levels of energy efficiency improvements and clean, distributed generation through whole building approaches.
-The commercial lighting industry will undergo substantial transformation through the deployment of high-efficiency and high-performance lighting technologies, spurred by State and national codes and standards and leading-edge incentive strategies. • Utilities will begin to phase out traditional mass market CFL bulb promotions and giveaways from program portfolios and shift toward new lighting technologies and innovative systems that focus on lasting energy savings and more rapid consumer uptake.
+Goal Goal Results New construction will increasingly embrace zero net energy performance (including clean, distributed generation), reaching 100% penetration of new starts in 2030. • An increasing percentage of the 50-120 million sq.ft. per year of new commercial construction will be progressively more efficient and all new construction will be zero net energy by 2030.
+50% of existing buildings will be equivalent to zero net energy buildings by 2030 through achievement of deep levels of energy efficiency and clean distributed generation. • 250 million square feet (1/20 th of existing space) per year through 2030 reach deep levels of energy efficiency improvements and clean, distributed generation through whole building approaches.